-Introducing our Acting Principal - Dr Adam Forsyth
+Introducing our Principal, Dr Adam Forsyth

 Dr Forsyth is an outstanding educational professional.
 His educational philosophy is based upon the holistic education of every child and the importance of nourishing the strengths and needs of each individual student.
-Dr Forsyth has embraced the role of Acting Principal of Collegiate, drawn by the School’s vibrant and supportive community, unique heritage, extraordinary history of academic success and ongoing commitment to innovation.
+Dr Forsyth has embraced the role of Principal of Collegiate, drawn by the School’s vibrant and supportive community, unique heritage, extraordinary history of academic success and ongoing commitment to innovation.

 Dr Forsyth brings impressive leadership experience to Collegiate across the teaching and learning, pastoral care, boarding, staff and community sectors.